anarchy-ai/LLM-VM/README.md

 #### One Last Step, almost there!
-If you're using one of the OpenAI models, you will need to set the `LLM_VM_OPENAI_API_KEY` environment variable with your api key.
+If you're using one of the OpenAI models, you will need to set the `LLM_VM_OPENAI_API_KEY` environment variable with your API key.

 ### ✅ Generating Completions
 Our LLM-VM gets you working directly with popular LLMs locally in just 3 lines.
-Once you've installed (as above), just load your model and start generating!
+Once you've installed it (as above), just load your model and start generating!